north-road/slyr/docs/user_guide/tools.md

 | ---- | ---|
 | **ESRI** .avl | **QGIS** .qml|

 Converts an ESRI ArcInfo AVL file to a QGIS QML file.
+AVL files were the legend files for Arcview 3 but have been replaced by layer files.
+It is no longer possible to create AVL legend files in the last version of ArcMap.

 ![AVL to QML](../images/avl-qml2.png)